These are the best free document editor for Android for office productivity.

 AndrOpen could be very useful for tablet users, who often have to deal with files from Microsoft Word.
 This open-source and free application allows you to edit office Word, Excel, and PowerPoint files.
 You will have the option to copy, cut, paste, select a certain range of text, change to bold, italic, underline, change the font size.
 The app supports almost any file format you can throw to it.
 For example, have you ever see a document editor be able to open Photoshop PSD file?
 Yep, it can do that too!

 Office suit Quickoffice, owned by Google, allows you to create and edit documents in Microsoft Word, Excel, and PowerPoint directly from your Android device, be it a smartphone or a tablet.
 The application integrates with Google Drive, so you can do quick edits at the airport or in a car and save everything in Google Drive instantly.

 This application is undoubtedly one of the greatest solutions for those who need to work with Microsoft Office documents on your Android tablets.

-Our selection of the best document editing apps provides a variety of editing functions, and many have additional features to take advantage of.
+Our selection of the best document editing apps provides various editing functions, and many have additional features to take advantage of.
 These include PDF support, rich formatting features, saving to cloud storage, syncing across devices, co-operative working, scanning, and other benefits.
-As such, among these apps, you should be able to find one that fits exactly the niche you’re looking for, and as they are all free to download you can always try out several to find the best for your needs.
+As such, among these apps, you should be able to find one that fits exactly the niche you’re looking for, and as they are all free to download, you can always try out several to find the best for your needs.

 Three are a lot of other apps available to handle docs on android.
 Some of them are paid and offer more premium features.
 Hopefully, these free document editing apps will do for you.
 Let us know which one you’d like most.